Podcast Copyright Rules Checker: Which Music Rights You Need in 60 Seconds

 The Podcast Music Rights Needed Wizard turns a messy rights puzzle into a short, guided interview.
 It focuses on how you actually use music in your show, not on abstract legal theory.
 You move through simple questions in everyday language and see how each answer shapes the rights you might need.

 First, the Wizard asks about your use case.
-You choose whether the track will sit in your intro or outro, run as a background bed, power a trailer, support a sponsored segment, appear in a live clip, come from a guest, or sit in a custom commission.
+You choose if the track sits in your intro or outro, runs as a background bed, powers a trailer, supports a sponsored segment, appears in a live clip, comes from a guest, or lives in a custom commission.
 Then you tell it where the music comes from, such as a stock library, an indie artist, a label release, a public domain work, a Creative Commons track or a piece you commissioned.

 As a final step, it flags common problems such as impossible exclusivity in stock libraries, missing social or ad rights, and uncertain public domain or Creative Commons history, so you end with a practical checklist you can use before you contact rights holders, sign a license, or lock your final mix.